ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Queries
 - Create
   - 2 grandparent records
-    - Do as demonstrated in `Insert record with multiple field values`
+    - Do as demonstrated in `Create record with multiple field values`
     - For the route name use: `/ExampleRoute38`
     - For the referenced model use `ExampleGrandparentModel`
     - E.g.